Elliptic dimers on minimal graphs and genus 1 Harnack curves: Beyond the periodic case

 Let $\bs$ and $\ws$ be a black and white vertex of $\Gs$ respectively.
 Denote by $N=\operatorname{dist}_{\diamond}(\bs,\ws)$ the graph distance between $\bs$ and $\ws$ in $\GR$, which we assume to be large.
 Consider the functions

-where $\epsilon_T$ is equal to $-1$ (resp. $+1$) if $T$ crosses a minimal path from $\bs$ to $\ws$ from left to right (resp.\@ right to left).
+where $\epsilon_T$ is {the intersection number of $T$ with a simple path} from $\bs$ to $\ws$.
 Note that all the exponential factors appearing when expressing $g_{\bs\ws}(v+\frac{\pi\tau}{2})$ in terms of $\theta_4$ (see Relation~\eqref{eq:theta14}) cancel out, thus explaining the second equality of $F_{\bs,\ws}$.
 Therefore, we have the equality

 The function $F_{\bs,\ws}$ is not an elliptic function, but it is meromorphic on the cylinder~$\TT(q)\setminus C_1$.
 Furthermore, it is real on $C_0$.

 Condition~$(\diamondsuit)$ implies that: \begin{enumerate} \item the global minimum of $F_{\bs,\ws}$ on $C_1$ is bounded from above by a strictly negative constant, uniformly in $\bs$ and $\ws$; \item at the point $v_0$ where it is reached, the second derivative is bounded from below by a positive constant, uniformly in $\bs$ and $\ws$. \end{enumerate} This analytic control on $F$ allows to obtain the following: